Posted on

 Posted on 1 Comment

-This module is a local exploit and works on Git versions 2.7.5 and lower.
+This module is a local exploit module and works on Git versions 2.7.5 and lower.
 Now let us see how this module works.
-Start Metasploit and load the exploit as shown below.
+Start Metasploit and load the exploit module as shown below.
 Type command “show options” to see all the options we need for this module to run.

 Git1